Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LZKS9z5niSk.md

 ### Transcript

-> overall production output thing that's something that's been, requested it it may happen it may happen i don't know if we know no we don't i don't know yeah that's a problem right but like when i've spoken to people no one's really against it
+> overall production output thing that's something that's been, requested it it may happen it may happen I don't know if we know no we don't I don't know yeah that's a problem right but like when I've spoken to people no one's really against it